blueloveTH/pocketpy-docs/ffi/py2host.md

 ## Handle JSONRPC request

-You can subclass `JsonRpcServer` and register the request handlers.
+You can use `JsonRpcServer` to register JSONRPC handlers.

 #### `JsonRpcServer.register(String name, Function f)`